A Walking Guide to Bangkok Chinatown

 So Heng Tai Mansion was built in the 19th century by Phra Aphaiwanit, a Hokkien Chinese bird’s nest tax farmer who later became a member of Thailand’s nobility.
 It still belongs to the same family, making it a likely candidate for the title of the oldest private residence in Bangkok.

-Throughout its history, the mansion has been occasionally opened up to the public and it is certainly worth a visit, being one of the last remaining traditional Chinese houses in the city.
+Throughout its history, the mansion has occasionally been opened to the public, and it is certainly worth a visit, as it is one of the last remaining traditional Chinese houses in the city.
 The swimming pool, added in 2004, is a rather unique place to learn to scuba dive.

 Address: 282 Soi Wanit 2, Talat Noi, Samphanthawong, Bangkok 10100